lestherll/restaurant-data-analytics/README.md

     - Annual data is not needed anymore but I learned about the data I will be dealing with
     - I need either daily data or monthly for more granular analysis Stage 2: Collected Daily Data
-    - I started collecting from 2022 up to present day, it might be worth collecting 2021 data as well
+    - I started collecting from 01 January 2022 up to 29 Feb 2024, it might be worth collecting 2021 data as well
     - Some days were missing so I need to collect these missing ones if possible

 ## Data Preparation
+- Lowercased text columns
+- Introduced new columns and removed some
+- Corrected and standardised `category`

+**CURRENT**
-**CURRENT** - Work in progress: standardising `name`
+- standardising `name`
+-

 ## Exploratory Data Analysis
 SOON